-Muthoot Microfin showcased considerable improvement in a number of parameters as on Dec, 22 compared with the previous year.
-In terms of number of employees, it reached the fifth position from eighth, and fifth from sixth in terms of clients per employee.
+Muthoot Microfin showcased considerable improvement in a number of parameters as of March 2023 compared with the previous year.
+In terms of number of employees, it reached the fifth position from eight, and fourth from sixth in terms of clients per employee.
 Muthoot Microfin was able to translate a higher employee strength into better client conversion for business growth.
-Similarly, it reached the fifth position from sixth in terms of both number of branches and clients per branch.
-In terms of number of clients per loan officer also its position improved to fourth from fifth, while number of loans disbursed per loan officer remained stable at the sixth position.
+Similarly, it reached the fifth position from sixth in terms of number of branches and sixth position in terms of clients per branch.
+In terms of number of clients per loan officer also its position improved to fourth from fifth, while number of loans disbursed per loan officer improved from sixth to fifth position.
 Cross-selling strategy has helped Muthoot Microfin improve its efficiency levels.